-Provider Organisations: None

-Equalities: None

-Fairer Scotland Compliance: None

-Financial: None

-Legal: None

-Economic Impact: None

-T.,

-Sustainability: None

-Sustainable Procurement and None

-Article 19: None

-744000

-Risk Implications: As noted, there are risks to the IJB if the responsibilities for

-sex offenders as required through the MAPPA Guidance

-are not met.

-Implications for Classes City As above there are reputational and legal risks if the IJBs

-Implications for Glasgow City Council: responsibilities are not met.

-Council. responsibilities are not met.
+Implications for Health and Social Care Partnership: Reference to National Health MAPPA and Public Protection arrangements are & Wellbeing Outcome(s): underpinned by all 9 National Health and Wellbeing Outcomes.
+Personnel: None Carers: A range of provider organisations and Responsible Authorities support individuals subject to MAPPA.
+This report has relevance but no specific implications for them.
+Provider Organisations: None Equalities: None Fairer Scotland Compliance: None Financial: None Legal: None Economic Impact: None Sustainability: None Sustainable Procurement and None Article 19: Risk Implications: As noted, there are risks to the IJB if the responsibilities for the management of category 1 (Registered Sex Offenders), 2 (Restricted Patients), and 3 (Other Risk of Serious Harm Offenders) subject to MAPPA as required through the MAPPA Guidance are not met.
+Implications for Glasgow City As above there are reputational and legal risks if the IJBs Council: responsibilities are not met.
 Implications for NHS Greater As above.

-Glasgow & Clyde:

-Direction Required to Council, Health Board or Both

-Direction to:

-No Direction Required

-2. Glasgow City Council . .

-3. NHS Greater Glasgow & C

-4. Glasgow City Council and NHS Greater Glasgow & Clyde
+Glasgow & Clyde: Direction Required to Council, Health Board or Both Direction to: 1.
+No Direction Required \boxtimes 2.
+Glasgow City Council 3.
+NHS Greater Glasgow & Clyde 4.
+Glasgow City Council and NHS Greater Glasgow & Clyde П